sw360cab/ansible-slb-tomcat/README.md

 ## Notes

-* Templates and palybooks are massively compiled from variables yaml files.
+* Templates and playbooks are massively compiled from variables yaml files.
 Remeber to check them before installing your inventory.

 ## Known Issues